mrysio/ExData_Plotting1/README.md

 My solution to the task described below inlcudes:

--four plots in png format and corresponding to them four R code file to reconstruct plots
+- four plots in png format
+- corresponding to them four R code file to reconstruct plots
 - additionally, each R code file includes code to read and prepare the data

 ##############################################################################################################